azuredevcollege/trainingdays/day6/challenges/challenge3.md

 /test2 # exit
 ```

-Yes the file is there.
+Yes! file is there.
 As you can see, we kept our data longer than the container's lifetime.
 Don't forget, containers are disposable and can be deleted but your data doesn't need to be.

 ***
 **2: Other volume options**

-Another use case of the volumes is that you can mount the same volume to the multiple containers at the same time.
+Another use case of the volumes is that you can mount same volume to multiple containers at the same time.
 Let's try that.

 Type: